-If you have received a call, text message or an email that claims to be from Vodafone but you suspect is not or the caller is claiming to be from Vodafone but is asking you to provide security information or personally identifiable information please report it to our designated email firstname.lastname@example.org by providing:
+If you have received a call, text message or an email that claims to be from Vodafone but you suspect is not, or the caller is claiming to be from Vodafone but is asking you to provide security information or personally identifiable information please report it by completing our online form and providing:

 You can communicate with Vodafone through Social Media such as Twitter and Facebook.
 To ensure you are protecting yourself, please stay vigilant when online and be aware of:

-If you are ever suspicious about any communication via Social Media, please report it to our scam team at email@example.com
+If you have suspicions about any communication via Social Media, please complete our online form.

 From time to time you will receive SMS messages and emails from Vodafone.

 Often these emails or SMS include links to support pages, payment tools or My Vodafone.